taanngent/FLUTTER-QUIZ-APP/README.md

 # FLUTTER QUIZ APP
- A quiz app which asks you questiona about flutter and displays the score and answers.
+ A quiz app which asks you questions about flutter and displays the score and answers.